atet/regex/README.md

 **I'll leave you with a few review topics before suggesting your next step in data analysis with regex**

 1. Regex can get very complex to match specific patterns, but you can break down any pattern into its components to make sense of it
-2. We've seen that John was a bit lax with his naming conventions while Jane was tidier and more consistent: In the real world, be prepared to deal with more messy data than "perfect" data
+2. We've seen that John was a bit lax with his naming conventions while Jane was tidier and more consistent: In the real world, be prepared to deal with a lot more messy data than cleaner, "perfect" data
-3. When you have the opportunity to start recording your own data, use best practices to start off with organized and consistent formatting (naming conventions, date format, etc.)
+3. When you have the opportunity to start collecting your own data, use best practices to start off with organized and consistent formatting (naming conventions, date format, etc.)
-4. _Remember all the fine tuning we had to do to get the right results?_ In big data, not being able to readily see everything with might cause us to miss a few things (false positives and false negatives), but sometimes **it's the best we can do; nothing will be perfect**
+4. _Remember all the fine tuning we had to do to get the right results?_ In big data, not being able to readily see everything might cause us to miss a few things (misspellings, invalid dates, etc.), but sometimes **it's the best we can do; nothing will be perfect**

 **I highly recommend learning how to use the powerful `sed` (stream editor) program, used in conjunction with `grep` to replace text after specific patterns are found: [Atet's 15 Minute Introduction to Stream Editor](https://github.com/atet/learn/blob/master/sed/README.md#atet--learn--sed)**